cookiecutter-flask/cookiecutter-flask/{{cookiecutter.app_name}}/README.md

 pip install -r requirements/dev.txt
 {%- endif %}
 npm install
-npm start  # run the webpack dev server and flask server using concurrently
+npm start  # run the webpack dev server and flask server using concurrently (use `start-windows` in windows)
 ```

 You will see a pretty welcome screen.